LFI · Banking · Service Initiation · Multi-Payments · Fixed Periodic Schedule

-Fixed Periodic Schedule - API Guide v2.1
+Fixed Periodic Schedule — API Guide 14 min read

 Fixed Periodic Schedule lets a TPP initiate a recurring series of domestic payments at a fixed amount on a regular period (e.g. weekly, monthly, quarterly) from a customer's account at your LFI via the API Hub.
-The TPP supplies the amount, the period, and the overall date range at consent time, and the PSU authorises the full periodic schedule once.
+The TPP supplies the amount, the period, and the overall date range at consent time, and the customer authorises the full periodic schedule once.
 In each period the TPP submits one payment without re-authorisation — the Hub enforces at-most-one execution per period.
 Payments run on AANI as the primary rail with UAEFTS as the fallback.
 This guide covers the Ozone Connect endpoints your LFI MUST implement so the Hub can serve every periodic payment under the consent from creation through to execution and status retrieval.

 The behavioural rules for each endpoint — validation conditions, error mappings, post-execution lifecycle — are in the Fixed Periodic Schedule Requirements.
 This guide covers the request and response shape of each endpoint, with code walkthroughs for the parts that need them: decrypting the PII, validating the creditor, and matching the payment-time PII against the consent.

-Prerequisites
+01 Prerequisites

 Before implementing Fixed Periodic Schedule, ensure the following are in place: